-Sometimes in near frozen sea water, in places where lime rich groundwater seeps in the seawater, congregations of an unusual mineral are formed.
+Sometimes in near frozen sea water, in places where lime rich groundwater seeps in the seawater, congregations of an unusual mineral are formed by a seeping water.
 This mineral – ikaite – is hexahydrate of calcium carbonate, with the chemical formula CaCO3·6H2O.

 Ikaite can exist only in certain conditions – in cold water.
-If it is rised out of the water or is placed in a warmer water, it quickly decomposes.
+If someone takes it out of the water or places it in a warmer water, it quickly decomposes.

-Nowadays ikaite or its traces are discovered in seas worldwide – not very frequently… but people don’t dive to the bottom of cold seas in too many places anyway.
+Nowadays ikaite or its traces can be found in seas worldwide – not very frequently… but people don’t dive to the bottom of cold seas in too many places anyway.
 Thus it is possible that this mineral is fairly common.

 How ikaite was discovered

 Greenland has thousands of fjords and most of these fjords are rarely visited by people.
-There should happen something special for people to observe something unusual on the bottom of such fjord.
+Something special should happen for people to observe unusual things on the bottom of such fjord.
 After all: water there is cold and for most part of the year – frozen!

 Ikka Fjord is located in the south of Greenland – in area which was settled by Norsemen in the 10th – 14th centuries.

 In 1799 near this fjord was discovered deposit of cryolite – the only industrial mine of this rare mineral in the world.
-This mineral turned out to be quite valuable – it was used to make caustic soda, yellow fireworks, insecticide.
+This mineral turned out to be quite valuable – people used it to make caustic soda, yellow fireworks, insecticide.
 Cryolite was valuable source of aluminium – metal, which in the 19th century was rare and very expensive.
-Later it was discovered that it can be used to extract aluminium from much more common ore – bauxite.
+Later mining industry found a new use for it: cryolite was used to extract aluminium from much more common ore – bauxite.

-Thus the only cryolite mine in the world was very valuable.
-Small town of miners – Ivittuut – developed at the mine and was inhabited until 1980ies, when mine was exhausted and production of artificial cryolite mastered.
+Due to this the only cryolite mine in the world was very valuable.
+Small town of miners – Ivittuut – was developed at the mine and people lived in it until the 1980ies, when mine was exhausted and production of artificial cryolite was mastered.

 Weird skerries of Ikka Fjord